AlaskaAirlines/auro-calendar/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'auro-template: [feature summary]'
+title: '[feature summary]'
-labels: 'Type: Feature, not-reviewed'
+labels: 'auro-calendar, Type: Feature, not-reviewed'
 assignees: blackfalcon
 ---